Renault Sport R.S. 01: In-depth specifications

 The R.S.
 01 is powered by a 3.8-liter VR38DETT twin-turbocharged 24-valve V6 engine sourced from the Nissan GT-R and tuned by Nismo and Gibson Technology, which has been modified to include dry sump lubrication and to allow for a longitudinal mid-engined configuration.
 The engine has a redline of 6800 rpm and has been tuned to 550 hp and 443 lbft.
 This power runs through a 7-speed sequential transmission manufactured by Sadev, with long-lasting, anti-stall functioning clutch plates from ZF, coupled to a limited-slip differential.
 An electromagnetic actuator constructed by XAP manages the R.S.
 01's sequential control, activated with paddles on the steering wheel.
 Electronic management is from a Pectel SQ6M system with traction control, and data acquisition comes from Cosworth's ICD Pro system.
 The vehicle's top speed is over 300 kph and produces 1,200 kg of downforce at its top speed.

-The chassis is a Dallara carbon fiber monocoque with a steel roll cage and crash boxes that conforms to FIA LMP1 regulations from 2014, allowing the car to weigh 1,145 kg.
+The chassis is a Dallara-manufactured carbon fiber monocoque with a steel roll cage and crash boxes that conforms to FIA LMP1 regulations from 2014, allowing the car to weigh 1,145 kg.
 The car's carbon brake discs, measuring 380 mm in diameter and paired with 6-piston calipers, are supplied by PFC (Performance Friction Corporation), with an ABS system from Bosch.
 The wheels are manufactured by Braid, and the tires, manufactured by Michelin, are constructed specifically for the R.S.
 01 (with sizes being 30/68 R18 and 31/71 R18 at the front and rear, respectively).
 Double wishbone pushrod suspension, with two-way adjustable dampers from Öhlins, is used in both the front and rear.

 According to Renault, the R.S.
 01's performance places it between a GT3 sports car and a DTM Class One touring car.

 GT3 homologation

-Renault entered GT3 racing in 2015 with the R.S.01, and to comply with the category regulations, they detuned the car and added weight.
+Renault entered GT3 racing in 2015 with the R.S.01 after being granted homologation by the FFSA, and to comply with the category regulations, they detuned the car and added weight.
 The engine's power was decreased to 500 hp, but the torque remained the same.
 The car got a 125 kg increase in weight from its heavier chassis and new ballast.
 The original carbon-ceramic brakes were swapped out with steel rotors.
 The ride height was also raised, and the aerodynamics were reworked.